Excess Weight Can Weaken The Flu Shot

 That may be why flu vaccines don't work so well in older people, either.
 So it's possible that improvements in the vaccine will help both people who are older as well as those who are overweight.

-Shultz-Cherry is part of a new effort at the National Institutes of Health to come up with a next-generation flu vaccine.
+Schultz-Cherry is part of a new effort at the National Institutes of Health to come up with a next-generation flu vaccine.

 "That's exactly our hope — that we can find a vaccine that will work for everybody, but especially for these higher-risk populations," she says.

 That effort will take many years.
-In the meantime, Shultz-Cherry says it's still important for everyone to get vaccinated.
+In the meantime, Schultz-Cherry says it's still important for everyone to get vaccinated.
 People of all body types are at higher risk of heart attack or stroke if they get the flu.

 There's a lot of reasons to get the flu shot," she says, "even if it doesn't work as well as we want in this high-risk population."

-Note: An earlier version of this story misspelled Stacey Schultz-Cherry's last name as Shultz-Cherry.